Investment in post-invasion Iraq: Iraqi administration of reconstruction

-When finished, the "commerce, banking, medical, housing, broadcast and IT, exhibition, conventions and cultural centers" of which the plan is comprised would be occupied by up to one-half million people.
-The project received encouragement by the U.S. Department of Commerce as well as other US and Middle East organizations.
-A smaller-scale proposal of Dr. Ashkouri's is the Sindbad Hotel Complex and Conference Center, a high-rise hotel and movie theater complex which would be Baghdad's first skyscraper.

-Prevailing views are that political and social instability in the region are making such developments unduly risky, despite a high projected return on investment.
-Security concerns during the survey and construction phases are currently a cost-prohibitive factor.

-Baghdad

-More visible efforts at reconstruction through private development, like architect and urban designer Hisham N. Ashkouri's Baghdad Renaissance Plan and the Sindbad Hotel Complex and Conference Center have also been made.
-A plan was proposed by a Government agency to rebuild a tourist island in 2008.
-Investors were sought to develop a "romantic island" on the River Tigris that was once a popular honeymoon spot for newlyweds.
-The project would include a six-star hotel, spa, an 18-hole golf course and a country club.
-In addition, the go-ahead has been given to build numerous architecturally unique skyscrapers along the Tigris that would develop the city's financial center in Kadhehemiah.
+Private sector development

 In late 2009, a construction plan was proposed to rebuild the heart of Baghdad, but the plan was never realized because corruption was involved in it.
 The Baghdad Eye Ferris wheel, proposed in August 2008, was installed at the Al-Zawraa Park in March 2011.
 In May 2010, a new large scale residential and commercial project called Baghdad Gate was announced.
 In August 2010, Iraqi-British architect Zaha Hadid, was appointed to design a new headquarters for the Central Bank in Baghdad.
 Initial talks about the project were held in Istanbul, Turkey, on 14 August 2010, in the presence of the bank governor Sinan al-Shabibi.
 On 2 February 2012, Hadid joined Sinan al-Shabibi at a ceremony in London to sign the agreement between the bank and her firm for the design stages of the new building.
 The construction was postponed in 2015 due to economical problems, but started again in 2019.
 Since the end of the war, Baghdad has experienced improvement in the private sector, with launch of modern trends such as startups and incubation centers.

 Baghdad Sustainable Forests

 ‘’‘Baghdad Sustainable Forests’’’ is a large-scale ecological development project in Baghdad, Iraq, aimed at transforming over 10 million square meters of land into a sustainable urban forest.
-The project is a collaboration between the architectural firm Gensler and the development company Emkanat, with support from the Government of Iraq, the Prime Minister’s Office, Baghdad Municipality, and the National Investment Commission"Baghdad Sustainable Forests Master Plan".
+The project is a collaboration between the architectural firm Gensler and the development company Emkanat, with support from the Government of Iraq, the Prime Minister’s Office, Baghdad Municipality, and the National Investment Commission.